skouzini/lab_1/README.md

 Sunday Take a nap
 Tuesday Go to class
 Thursday Complete Lab 1

 To update your TODO list, you’ll need to develop the ability to read in this file, store it in a class object, and then to overwrite the contents of the file with the modified TODO list.
-To practice interface inheritance using abstract classes, you should implement the abstract class TodoListInterface.h (click to retrieve).
-This means that you’ll create the files TodoList.h and TodoList.cpp that implement the abstract class defined by TodoListInterface.hPreview the document.
+To practice interface inheritance using abstract classes, you should implement the abstract class TodoListInterface.h.
+This means that you’ll create the files TodoList.h and TodoList.cpp that implement the abstract class defined by TodoListInterface.h.